aakashkulkarni36/CS563-Project/README.md

 Our Assumptions:

-\begin{itemize}
-    \item 	\textit{Assumption 1}: We assume that the findings and the new taxonomy can be generalized to other REST API projects beyond the ones specifically analyzed in this study.
+1. We assume that the findings and the new taxonomy can be generalized to other REST API projects beyond the ones specifically analyzed in this study.
-    \item   \textit{Assumption 2}: 	We assume that the new taxonomy will provide better diagnostic capability for developers, allowing them to identify, categorize, and prioritize faults more effectively.
+2. We assume that the new taxonomy will provide better diagnostic capability for developers, allowing them to identify, categorize, and prioritize faults more effectively.
-\end{itemize}